PoC-Consortium/Zenyt/docs/admin/rpc-interface.md

 - Token is case-sensitive

 ### "Command not found"
-- Some commands are master-only (add-file, crawl)
+- Some commands are master-only (fs add, net crawl)
-- Check command spelling
+- Check command spelling and hierarchical format
 - Use `help` to see available commands

 ### Socket Permission Denied